The selection function of the Gaia DR3 open cluster census: Training and validation of selection-function models

 Plotting $n_*$ against $\tilde{R}_\rho$ reveals an intuitive relationship.
-The left panel of Fig.~\ref{fig:pdet_model_2d} shows that as $\tilde{R}_\rho$ decreases, $n_*$ needs to increase for a cluster to be detected: a less dense cluster requires more member stars to compensate for its lack of density through quantity of visible members.
+The left panel of Fig.~\ref{fig:pdet_model_2d} shows that as $\tilde{R}_\rho$ decreases, $n_*$ needs to increase for a cluster to be detected: a less dense cluster requires more member stars to compensate for its lack of density through the quantity of visible members.
 However, this relationship is non-linear, and high density values reveal a minimum $n_*$ value below which clusters are only rarely recovered.
 This minimum value of around ten is likely related to HDBSCAN's minimum cluster size, which had a lowest trialled value of ten in HR23.

 We trialled a number of different functional forms for $n_{*,50}$, $\sigma$, and $k$ that allowed them to vary as a function of $\tilde{R}_\rho$.
-We also investigated their dependence on CST threshold $\tau$, finding that this dependence was largely constrained to $n_{*,50}$.
-Hence, we fit models of the form
+We also investigated their dependence on the CST threshold, $\tau$, finding that this dependence was largely constrained to $n_{*,50}$.
+Hence, we fitted models of the following form:

 where $u$ and $v$ are constants defining a power-law dependence of $n_{*,50}$ on $\tau$.
-To allow the three logistic parameters to transition from a single value at high $\tilde{R}_\rho$ to a linear relation at low values, we define a smoothing function (similar to a `softplus' activation function in machine learning) given by:
+To allow the three logistic parameters to transition from a single value at high $\tilde{R}_\rho$ to a linear relation at low values, we defined a smoothing function (similar to a `softplus' activation function in machine learning) given by

 where $x$ is the variant of the smoothing function, $m_x$ is the gradient of the smoothing function in the increasing part, $c_x$ is a constant defining the minimum or maximum value of the function, $b_x$ is a horizontal offset, and $d_x$ determines how sharp the `knee' between the flat and increasing parts is, in addition to its orientation.
 This four-parameter function was found to capture differences between all parameters well.
-We trialled setting some of the four variables per smoothing function (such as offset $b_x$ or knee sharpness $d_x$) to be the same for all three logistic parameters, but leaving all four free to vary for all parameters was found to produce a model with the most accuracy.
+We trialled setting some of the four variables per smoothing function (such as offset, $b_x$ or knee sharpness, $d_x$) as identical for all three logistic parameters; however, leaving all four free to vary for all parameters was found to produce a model providing the most accuracy.